fand/veda.gl/pages/install.md

 After that, add installed glslangValidator to your PATH environment variable.
 In Windows, glslangValidator will be installed in `C:\VulkanSDK\( version )\Bin`.

 The path of glslangValidator can also be specified in the settings of VEDA.
+Add the path of glslangValidator (e.g.: `C:\VulkanSDK( version )\Bin\glslangValidator.exe`) to `glslangValidator path` property.

 ## 2. Install VEDA